 According to Carbo-Johnson, rinse and clean strawberries before you feed them to your dog.
 The washing will flush out the dirt and the remaining chemicals.

-In the case of larger dogs, it should be sufficient to either cut them in half or serve the berry can be served whole.
+In the case of larger dogs, it should be sufficient to either cut them in half or serve the berries whole.

 Dogs and Strawberries FAQ